ucsb-cs148-w26/pj02-ai-cooking/team/sprint01/lec06.md

 Krisha has been working on the pantry and finished the Input Inventory form.

+Daniel finished creating the automated expiration date aspect.

+Andy has been working on

 Everyone will continue working on their tasks for the MVP.